oh2mp/esp32_smart_rv/README.md

 ### misc.txt

-Only two rows: First row contains the flame threshold and the second row the tank volume.
+Only three rows: First row contains the flame threshold, second row the tank volume (liters) and third row the brightness.
 Lines ended by newline.

 **Example misc.txt file:**

 ```
 50
 110
+6
 ```

 ------